-Location: Kennedy’s, Upper Main Street, Dingle, Co.
-Kerry
+Address: Upper Main Street, Dingle, Co.
+Kerry, Ireland

 Foxy John’s is a local hangout in the heart of Dingle.
 It is a half hardware store, half pub, meaning you can stop by for a cheeky pint en route to pick up those nails, twine or whatever DIY essentials you’re lacking.